-Print Student Roster and Place in Binder Have an updated list of all enrolled students and their guardians (Appendix F) and their emergency contact forms (Appendix H).
-NO YES Has the Parent/Guardian Roster been updated?
-(Appendix F) NO YES Have all Emergency Contact Forms been submitted?
-(Appendix H) Review Inside Safe Assembly Areas (Basic Emergency Plan, p) Review the location of Safe Assembly Areas inside your facility with your staff.
-These will be used to shelter from severe weather or to move children away from rooms on the perimeter of the school.
-NO YES Safe assembly areas inside school identified and reviewed with staff?
-Review On-Campus Evacuation Areas (Basic Emergency Plan, p) Review the on-campus evacuation plan on p.
+Print Student Roste er and Place in Binder Have an updated list emergency contact for of all enrolled students and their guardians (Appendix F) and their orms (Appendix H). ☐ NO ☐ YES Has the Parent/Guardian Roster been updated?
+(Appendix F) ☐ NO ☐ YES Have all Emergency Contact Forms been submitted?
+(Appendix H) Review Inside Safe Assembly Areas (Basic Emergency Plan, p) of Safe Assembly Areas inside your facility with your staff.
+These will m severe weather or to move children away from rooms on the perimeter ☐ NO ☐ YES Safe assembly areas inside school identified and reviewed with staff?
+Review On-Campus s Evacuation Areas (Basic Emergency Plan, p) us evacuation plan on p.
 14 to ensure it is still viable.
-If so, review with staff.
-If not, make necessary edits and then review changes with staff. \square NO \square YES On-campus evacuation areas have been identified and reviewed with staff?

-NO YES On-campus evacuation areas shared with students?

-Review Off-Site Evacuation Areas (Basic Emergency Plan, p) Review the off-site evacuation plan on p.
+If so, review with ecessary edits and then review changes with staff. □ NO □ YES On-campus evacuation areas have been identified and reviewed with staff? ☐ NO ☐ YES On-campus evacuation areas shared with students?
+Review Off-Site Eva acuation Areas (Basic Emergency Plan, p) vacuation plan on p.
 14 to ensure it is still viable.
-If so, review with staff.
-If not, make necessary edits and then review changes with staff.

-NO YES Off-site evacuation areas have been identified and reviewed with staff?
+If so, review with staff. □ NO □ YES Off-site evacuation areas have been identified and reviewed with staff?